vinodhrathanam/vinodhrathanam/README.md

 - 👋 Hi, I’m @vinodhrathanam
-- 👀 I’m interested in GenAI, Creating App, Web Development
-- 🌱 I’m currently learning GenAI, FlutterFlow
+- 🌱 I’m working on GenAI, ML, MLOps.
-- 💞️ I’m looking to collaborate on python and web/app development projects
+- 💞️ I’m looking to work on AI projects.
 - 📫 How to reach me rathanamvinodh@gmail.com

 <!---